mixpanel/docs/pages/docs/access-security/single-sign-on/azure.md

 ## Overview

 You can set up Microsoft Azure Single Sign-On to use with your Mixpanel account.
-Before using this document, read the general Mixpanel SSO set-up instructions as well as Azure’s documentation on setting up a new application.
+Before using this document, read the general Mixpanel SSO set-up instructions as well as Azure's documentation on setting up a new application.

 ### Add Mixpanel as a New Application